 Another key quality companies look for in candidates is continuous improvement.
 It’s important to keep in mind that mobility is a sign of progress and since progress is something businesses appreciate, it’s only right that you show them on your profile.

-One of the first things recruiters look for when they visit your profile is your skills list.
+One of the first things recruiters look for when they visit your profile is your skills list essay paper.
 This makes sense since they’d want to get a better idea of what you can do and if you’ll fit into their requirements.

 If you just finished a new article for one of your clients, make sure to include that in your profile.
 If you just learned how to write product descriptions via a webinar you recently attended, make sure to mention that too.
 Additionally, you’ll also want to list any courses you’ve completed or certificates you’ve obtained.

 There’s no telling what these simple updates can lead to.
 What if a certain company only hires people who got their certification from the said graphic design course?